tc39/notes/es9/2018-03/mar-22.md

 * SharedArrayBuffer and Atomics can now be tested in the plaform agnostic toolkit.
 Test harness now support agents do to contribution sot Eshost
   * Contribution from Rick Waldron and Amal Hussien

-BT: since we have a bunch of new folk in the room I think it would begood to call out that test262 to get practice with spec reading skills and a lot of  sort of disciplines and work that go into the committe so if you a re looking for a good place to make contributions to the committee. test 262 is a good place to do that.
+BT: since we have a bunch of new folk in the room I think it would begood to call out that Test262 to get practice with spec reading skills and a lot of  sort of disciplines and work that go into the committe so if you a re looking for a good place to make contributions to the committee.
+Test262 is a good place to do that.
 I also want to thank the people that worked on ES host.
 Theres been a lot of really awesome changes there. for the new people who are here , eshost is a way to run a script across a lot of engins at the same time. its a good way to get an idea of how the same script runs across several implementations.

-DE: I just wanted to say im really happy that you've joined the test262 team valarie, this allows the communtee to roll out new feature and ??? across many implementation.
+DE: I just wanted to say im really happy that you've joined the Test262 team, Valerie, this allows the community to roll out new feature and ??? across many implementation.
 This is just very core work that you're working on, and thank you very much.??.
 There is an issue pending from JRL.

-LBR: I also have Mike trying to join the call
+## 10.i.e Logical Assignment Operators for Stage 1 (cont)

-JRL: to recap the discssion we had yesterday both DH and YK objected to adding logical assignment operators.
-Specifcally yehuda's objection it would it will likely push people to use ||= syntax instead of explicit if statements, to using the sugar syntax.
+JRL: to recap the discussion we had yesterday both DH and YK objected to adding logical assignment operators.
+Specifcally Yehuda's objection it would it will likely push people to use ||= syntax instead of explicit if statements, to using the sugar syntax.
 This will likely hit falsey error.
 With that I suggested if we add ??=, so we would have all 3 logical assignment operators, with that he said he would would withdraw his objection.

 WH: Or whatever we change nullish coalescing operator to.